Our mission

 - Is affordable and available worldwide

-The decision was in fact quite easy as BBC Micro:Bit board fits our guidelines perfectly and over last few years had grown very strong educational community.
+The decision was in fact quite easy as BBC Micro:Bit board fits the guidelines perfectly and over last few years had grown very strong educational community.

 CARDBOARD ROBOTS idea was created by Maciej Wojnicki founder and creator of LOFI Robot